Quiet Corner: Mill villages

 Early industry in the area was powered by watermills set on fast rivers and streams such as the Willimantic River and the Quinebaug River.
 Many were built during the early part of the Industrial Revolution in conjunction with Samuel Slater's famous mills in nearby Massachusetts and Rhode Island.
-Indeed, many towns of the area once bolstered large textile mills and milltowns, such as the Belding Mills in Thompson and Putnam and the Plainfield Woolen Company Mill and for nearly a century (from the early 1800s to roughly the 1930s) were a major source of economic and industrial development in the region.
+Indeed, many towns of the area once boasted large textile mills and milltowns, such as the Belding Mills in Thompson and Putnam and the Plainfield Woolen Company Mill and for nearly a century (from the early 1800s to roughly the 1930s) were a major source of economic and industrial development in the region.
 However, by the latter half of the 20th century, many of these mills had fallen into disrepair and by the early 2000s had been dismantled.
 Of these surviving mill buildings, most have since been renovated into places of local business or stylish condominiums for residents.
 Several Quiet Corner subcommunities, North Grosvenordale in Thompson, Danielson in Killingly, and Central Village in Plainfield, to this day retain visual echoes of the historic mill-town villages.